josielsousa/memory-management/README.md

 - Memory Allocation
 - Memory Deallocation
 - Memory Leak
-- Referece Counting
+- Reference Counting
 - Mark and Sweep
 - Garbage Collection

 ### Compiling the code

-To run the code you need to have a C compiler installed on your machine.
+To run the code you need to have a C compiler, clang-format installed on your machine.

 ### Running tests